BartlomiejRasztabiga/rasztabiga.me/content/blog/gsoc-2021-week-9/index.md

 #### Issues closed.

-The was 1 issue closed this week:
+There was 1 issue closed this week:

 * [RESTWS-830](https://issues.openmrs.org/browse/RESTWS-830)